-Precision F-Strike: In Dawn, Alucard drops one when the 100 daughters all pull guns on Hecksing.
+Precision F-Strike: Alucard drops one when the 100 daughters all pull guns on Hecksing.
 The alter ego notes that Alucard has not sworn up until this point, even factoring in Ulumate.

-Title Drop: "The Don," "the Dumb," and "the Den" have all been dropped.
+Title Drop: "The Don," "the Dumb," "the Den," and "the Demo Run" have all been dropped.
 The first and third are the name of the main villain, whereas the second is the name of a machine used by the villains, but is also used to refer to Alucard himself, after getting hit by it.
+The fourth is one of the codenames of the game that Hecksing ends up playing.
 Integra also says that the founding of Hecksing would be a new dawn.

 Took a Level in Badass: Either inverted or played straight with Alucard, whether you're counting this as going from his HUC self to his HTD self or chronologically from his HTD self to his HUC self.
 Either way, Alucard starts off incredibly incompetant, and the villains of the week do, in fact, manage to put him in dangerous situations not unlike your typical action show.
 Then again, the HRGs here are shown to be a lot more competant — since Hecksing usually goes up against the entire group, their actions seem like they're on par with the Titan Mecha in HUC, as the leader is quicker to be involved and they throw out their bigger projects a lot faster.